 PATH for PWS (Paving the way for Advances in Treatments & Health for PWS) is a natural history study to advance the understanding of medical events in people with PWS.

 Enrollment in the 4-year study is underway through the Global Prader-Willi Syndrome Patient Registry, which is powered by the National Organization for Rare Disorders’ (NORD) IAMRARE™ Registry Program.
-We are looking for at least 500 people with PWS aged 5 years and older to participate.

 Why is the PATH for PWS study so important?